shawnferry/HOL7712-gitbook/simple-node-classification.md

     }
 ```

-### Classify the nodes
+### Classify the Nodes

 Defining classes doesn't apply the resources to any nodes.
 After moving _all_ of the resources into classes the manifest will be effectively empty.
 We need to classify the nodes and apply the desired classes.
-See [Node Definitions](https://docs.puppet.com/puppet/latest/reference/lang_node_definitions.html)
+See [Node Definitions](https://docs.puppet.com/puppet/latest/reference/lang_node_definitions.html).

 ```ruby
     # Set the default node behavior.
 In conjunction with the common class and no